This page includes detailed, need-to-know, information for commercial/industrial water customers.

 ASSE 1012, 1022, & 1024 backflow devices shall be re-built or replaced every five years.
 A tag shall always be hanging from these devices identifying installation date, expiration date, or both.
 Other non-testable devices are good for the life of the fixture or appliance served or until leakage/failure.

 Pipe applied or spout applied vacuum breakers cannot be subjected to continuous pressure.
 They must be installed downstream of a water control point and the downstream process must relieve pressure in each off cycle.
-Vacuum Breakers shall be 12” above the outlet/ flood rim of the point of use.
+Pipe applied Atmospheric Vacuum Breakers (ASSE 1001) shall be a minimum of 6” above the highest downstream use and installation of the ASSE 1001 has additional requirements which must be observed.
+Spill Resistant (ASSE 1056) and Pressure Vacuum Breakers (ASSE 1020) shall be a minimum of 12” above the highest downstream use.

 Refer to WSSC Water Plumbing and Fuel Gas Code, Chapter 5 & Table 5.1 or consult with a licensed plumber regarding proper connection and protection requirements or contact a WSSC Water inspector by phone or email: 301-206-8886 or firstname.lastname@example.org.